drachs/subtitles2anki/Readme.md

 * ~~remove duplicates of reading-pos~~
 * ~~updating a deck adds all the modified cards as new cards~~
 * ~~Better control generation of audio as word[pause]sentence[pause]word~~
+* Get the AI to produce simpler example sentences
+* Do a nice layout design for the deck
+* Add the english part of speech to the deck
 * Build decks for the first 10 episodes of Naruto
+* Build decks for the first episode of the 10 most popular anime series
+* Upload an example deck for each series to ankiweb
+* Establish a website
+* Sometimes the sentence produced doesn't match the reading - for example the word Mono 者 has two readings

 ## Deck Generation